 Firewall settings for VirtualBox remote display

-This post is about how to configure the Windows 7 firewall to allow VirtualBox Remote Display.
 I had a long running process running in a virtual machine that I wanted to monitor from another machine while I was working on other things.
-I started by opening the settings for my virtual machine and navigating to Display->Remote Display and enabling the server.

 When I tried to use remote desktop from another machine on the same local network I was unable to connect.
-My first thought was to enable the Remote Desktop rules already present within the Windows Firewall.

-However this also resulted in a connection error.
 To resolve the issue I had to allow VirtualBox to accept incomming connections.

 To create this rule, under Inbound Rules select New Rule and choose Program as the rule type.